Table of contents

 1/ Your temperature will be taken – either via infra red scanners or hand held devices.

 2/ You’ll need to present a QR code which is issued on completion of a form prior to travel, which shows you have been vaccinated, have recovered from Covid or you have a test certificate.

 3/ You will be observed by medical staff.

 You’ll be expected to wear a mask inside the terminal, so bring one with you.

 Buses, Taxis & Car Hire

-Buses and taxis are running normally, and are thoroughly and regularly cleaned.
 If you are collecting a hire car, again, it will have been thoroughly cleaned and sanitised prior to collection.
-Currently, most hire companies are only offering airport, rather than in resort, collection and drop off.
+Cars are in really short supply on the island.

 Hotels have strict rules for hygiene, and everything is set up to maintain social distancing of 1.5 metres, in pools, sunbathing areas, bars, restaurants and communal areas.